 Talk to your doctor about when to start colon cancer screening and how often to get tested.

 Colon cancer usually begins with a growth called a polyp that develops in the inner lining of the colon.
 These polyps grow slowly over a period of many years.
 When polyps first start to develop, they are not cancer yet, but they have the potential to become cancer.
 The risk that a polyp will become cancerous increases as it gets larger.

 Polyps can be removed easily before they have a chance to become cancer.
 Once a polyp does become cancer, it gets more difficult to treat.

 Precancerous polyps and early colon cancer may not show symptoms.
 A screening test is the best way to prevent colon cancer or catch it early for a better chance at successful treatment.

 Since early colon cancer may not have any symptoms, screening is critical.
 By the time you develop symptoms, it may have grown and spread, making it harder to treat.

 But there are some warning signs you can watch for, including:

 Early detection by screening is key.
 Catching it early gives you a better chance at successful treatment.
-And colorectal screening is one of the preventive services available to you at no cost.* Talk to your doctor about what screening options are best for you.
+Talk to your doctor about what screening options are best for you.

 These healthy lifestyle tips may help to protect you from colon cancer:

-Learn more about colon health and colon cancer prevention and screening in the Caring for Your Colon section of our Connect Community.
+Learn more about colon health and colon cancer prevention and screening in the Caring for Your Colon section.